RobinAxelsson/Rax.IocTools/src/libraries/Bobbysoft.Extensions.DependencyInjection.Decoration/README.md

-# Rax.IocTools
+# Bobbysoft.Extensions.DependencyInjection

 ## ServiceDecorator

-This library class is used to decorate already dependency injected classes inside the Microsoft.DependencyInjection IOC.
+This class library is used to decorate already dependency injected classes inside the Microsoft.DependencyInjection IOC.
+It is meant to be served as a Nuget package.

 ### Example
 ```csharp